top of page

 Meeting the carbon reduction objectives

-e1 Marine’s groundbreaking technology offers hydrogen as a low cost, immediate, and scalable alternative fuel solution to help the maritime industry achieve its carbon reduction targets and support the overall global effort towards international climate change objectives.
+e1 Marine’s groundbreaking technology offers hydrogen as a low cost, immediate, and scalable alternative fuel solution to help the marine industry achieve its carbon reduction targets and support the overall global effort towards international climate change objectives.

-Hydrogen power for the marine sector: onsite, onboard and on-demand.
+Hydrogen power for the marine sector: onsite, onboard and on demand.

 No NOx, SOx or PM Emissions

-e1 Marine’s proprietary technology produces hydrogen on-demand at the point of consumption, eliminating the logistical challenges and costs involved in distributing compressed hydrogen – with no NOx, SOx, or PM emissions.
+e1 Marine’s proprietary technology produces hydrogen on demand at the point of consumption, eliminating the logistical challenges and costs involved in distributing compressed hydrogen – with no NOx, SOx, or PM emissions.

-Environmentally friendly vessels and operations
+Environmentally friendly vessel and port operations

 Carbon emission reduction is a global priority.
-By utilizing methanol to hydrogen to drive fuel cells for marine propulsion and electricity production we can help move the world away from carbon-based fuels.
+By utilizing methanol converted to hydrogen to drive fuel cells for marine propulsion and electricity production we can help move the world away from carbon-based fuels.

 Our technology provides an alternative pathway for green energy, independent of electrical input.
 Methanol is already distributed globally and is a clean, efficient, and safe marine fuel offering immediate carbon reduction benefits.
 Renewable methanol is already available in modest quantities with much larger scale on the planning table.

 Our mandated carbon reduction goals are now within reach.
-The ultimate goal is to utilize green bio-methanol as the feedstock for green hydrogen production to achieve zero-carbon shipping, with full IMO 2020 compliance.
+The ultimate goal is to utilize green bio-methanol as the feedstock for green hydrogen production to achieve zero-carbon shipping, with full IMO 2050 compliance.

-The output hydrogen from e1 Marine generators has been processed through our proprietary purification technology to produce fuel cell grade hydrogen at greater than 99.97% purity.
+The output hydrogen from e1 Marine generators has been processed through our proprietary purification technology to produce fuel cell grade hydrogen at greater than 99.99% purity.

 This makes our hydrogen compatible with all marine PEM fuel cells.
 We work with a range of the world’s top fuel cell producers – and our output hydrogen is of such high purity that we can work with virtually any partner you select.